Mrian07/Proyeksi/docs/installation-and-operations/configuration/outbound-emails/README.md

 ## Package-based installation (DEB/RPM)

-If you installed OpenProject with the package-based installation, simply run `sudo openproject reconfigure`, and when the email wizard is displayed, select the **SMTP** option and fill in the required details ([cf the initial configuration section](../../installation/packaged/#step-5-outgoing-email-configuration))
+If you installed ProyeksiApp with the package-based installation, simply run `sudo openproject reconfigure`, and when the email wizard is displayed, select the **SMTP** option and fill in the required details ([cf the initial configuration section](../../installation/packaged/#step-5-outgoing-email-configuration))

 ## Docker installation

-If you installed OpenProject with Docker, here is how you would enable outbound emails through the use of the SMTP environment variables (with SendGrid, the `SMTP_USER_NAME` is always `apikey`.
+If you installed ProyeksiApp with Docker, here is how you would enable outbound emails through the use of the SMTP environment variables (with SendGrid, the `SMTP_USER_NAME` is always `apikey`.
 Just replace `SMTP_PASSWORD` with the API key you've generated and you should be good to